- Submitted by Dahlia on 3rd Jul 2008

 The new age generation of India has become quite aware and conscious of their diet.
 With increasing knowledge in fitness and nutrition, many cereals which had been forgotten in the past generation have now come into light.
 One such super grain is “Ragi” or kezvaragu or “nachini”or finger millet which has made a glorious come back in the food culture.
 Ragi flour is prepared by grinding the grains or grinding after the grains are sprouted and dried.
 Ragi grains are too small to be processed and polished and hence ragi is mostly consumed in its purest form.

+It is a good idea to add Ragi to our breakfast and lunch menu at least once a week.
 Any healthy food item can be a permanent part of our diet only when there is a twist of taste in it.
 One of such attempts is using ragi in making what we like the best, the dosa and the idly.
 Though, many recipes can be made with ragi, my favorite is the ragi idly or ragi dosa.
 It is easy to make and tastes heavenly when eaten with Kaara chutney.

 Recipe for Ragi Idli / Dosai